Clustering of emission line galaxies with IllustrisTNG -- II. cosmology challenge with anisotropic correlation functions and ELG-halo connections: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by JSPS KAKENHI Grant Number JP24H00215, JP25H01513, JP25K17380, JP22K21349, JP19KK0076 (K.~O.).
+K.~O. thanks Shun Saito for fruitiful discussions and Volker Springel for hosting the author at Max Planck Institute for Astrophysics, where part of this work was done.
+This work was supported in part by JSPS KAKENHI Grant Number JP24H00215, JP25H00662, JP25H01513, JP25K17380, JP22K21349, JP19KK0076, and JGC-Saneyoshi Scholarship Foundation (K.~O.).
 T.~O. acknowledges support from the Taiwan National Science and Technology Council under Grants Nos.
 NSTC 112-2112-M-001-034-, NSTC 113-2112-M-001-011- and NSTC 114-2112-M-001-004-, and the Academia Sinica Investigator Project Grant No. AS-IV-114-M03 for the period of 2025--2029.
-This work was supported in part by JGC-Saneyoshi Scholarship Foundation.
-The numerical calculations were carried out on Yukawa-21 at YITP in Kyoto University.
+The numerical calculations were carried out on Yukawa-21 and Heian at YITP in Kyoto University.